 The small number of interviews with patients that were recorded are included but some did not want to relive a distressing time in their lives or still felt stigmatised by the experience.

 The Horton team will continue to seek interviews with former patients and others connected with the hospitals, and to respect their wishes.

 If you would like to share your own story, please do get in touch.

-The Horton is expected to open fully in 2022.
-In the meantime, you can find out more by reading the blogs written by our volunteer heritage researchers or visiting Epsom & Ewell History Explorer website.
+You can find out more by reading the blogs written by our volunteer heritage researchers or visiting Epsom & Ewell History Explorer website.